How Do I Apply

 It is best to apply by November 15, though you may apply later.

-Through the JagSpot Honors College Application you will arrange for two letters of recommendation to be sent to the University.
-These should come from teachers or other people who know you well and are able to provide an objective evaluation of your abilities and intellectual curiosity.
+Through the Honors Application you will give the names of two recommenders, teachers or other people who know you well and who would be able to provide an objective evaluation of your abilities and intellectual curiosity.
 We ask for names, but may not request the letters themselves, so don't be concerned if your references are not contacted.

 You also will submit a short (500-word) essay around the one-word prompt provided in the application.

 Interviews may be required during the month of February.